shynuu/free5gc-populate/README.md

-# free5gc-populate
+# Populate free5GC DB with CLI

- Populate the DB of free5GC at startup
+Populate the DB of free5GC using a CLI, useful for container based deployments - Check https://github.com/shynuu/slice-aware-ntn for full description